Written by:

 - Broker: Those insured through a broker can request information from their health insurance agent; ask them to schedule a time to review your mental health coverage.

-How to Find a Therapist That Accepts Your Insurance
+How to Find a Therapist Covered by Insurance

 The best place to find a therapist that accepts your insurance is through your insurance carrier’s website.
-Most benefits providers, such as Blue Cross/Blue Shield or Cigna, post an online list of in-network providers.
+Most insurance providers, such as Blue Cross/Blue Shield or Cigna, post an online list of in-network providers.
 If not, you can contact their call center or customer support number to determine whether your preferred provider is in their network.

-Another way to find a therapist that accepts your insurance is to call your therapist’s office and ask whether they take your insurance plan.
+Another way to find a therapist who accepts your insurance is to call your therapist’s office and ask whether they take your insurance plan.
 Keep in mind there are a myriad of providers who can meet your mental health needs, including medical professionals.
 Which you choose depends on whether you require therapy, medication, or both.

 Here are examples of covered providers who can fulfill your mental health needs: